Klasse-Digitale-Grafik/tutorials/Website-Typography.md

 # Webfonts

-## Embedding and ypplying a custom webfont in CSS
+## Embedding and applying a custom webfont in CSS

 ```css
 @font-face {